Prince Philip, Duke of Edinburgh: Final years and retirement

-In December 2019, Philip stayed at King Edward VII's Hospital and received treatment for a "pre-existing condition" in a visit described by Buckingham Palace as a "precautionary measure".
+In December 2019, Philip stayed at King Edward VII's Hospital and received treatment for a "pre-existing condition" in what Buckingham Palace described as a "precautionary measure".
 He had not been seen in public since attending Lady Gabriella Windsor's wedding in May 2019.
-A photo of the royal couple as they isolated at Windsor Castle during the COVID-19 pandemic was released ahead of his 99th birthday in June 2020.
-In July 2020, he stepped down as Colonel-in-Chief of The Rifles, a position he had held since 2007.
-He was succeeded by his daughter-in-law Camilla, Duchess of Cornwall.
+A photograph of Philip and Elizabeth while they isolated at Windsor Castle during the COVID-19 pandemic was released ahead of his 99th birthday in June 2020.
+In July 2020, he stepped down as Colonel-in-Chief of The Rifles, a position he had held since 2007, and was succeeded by his daughter-in-law Camilla, Duchess of Cornwall.

 In January 2021, Philip and Elizabeth were vaccinated against COVID-19 by a household doctor at Windsor Castle.
-In February 2021, Philip was admitted to King Edward VII's Hospital as a "precautionary measure" after feeling unwell; he was visited by Prince Charles.
+In February 2021, Philip was admitted to King Edward VII's Hospital as a "precautionary measure" after feeling unwell; he was visited by his son Charles.
 Buckingham Palace confirmed that Philip was "responding to treatment" for an infection.
-In March, Philip was transferred by ambulance to St Bartholomew's Hospital to continue treatment for an infection, and to undergo "testing and observation" relating to a pre-existing heart condition.
-He underwent a successful procedure for his heart condition and was transferred back to King Edward VII's Hospital.
+In March, Philip was transferred by ambulance to St Bartholomew's Hospital to continue treatment for the infection and to undergo "testing and observation" relating to a pre-existing heart condition.
+He underwent a successful procedure for the heart condition and was transferred back to King Edward VII's Hospital.
 He was discharged a week later and returned to Windsor Castle.